hguochen/books/effective_java/effective_java.md

 4. in a static factory, the class of the returned object need not exist when the class containing the method is written.

+## Use a builder when faced with many constructor parameters

+Refer to `NutritionFacts.java` for example.